Can I avoid my student loan debt by moving to another country?

-Student loan debt is pretty out of control – the most recent reports have it topping out at over $1.2 trillion – and people will do some pretty drastic things to pay it down.
+Updated June 7, 2019: Student loan debt is pretty out of control – a $1.4 trillion dollar problem – and people will do some pretty drastic things to get rid of it.

 But what if you stopped paying it altogether?